 Total Hours: 15 hrs

-Prerequisite courses may be taken at the SWOSU’s Weatherford or Sayre campus.
+Prerequisite courses may be taken at any of SWOSU’s campuses.
 Prerequisites may also be obtained from other accredited institutions as long as they will transfer to SWOSU Weatherford.

 In the event of a substitution, the Request to Substitute Prerequisite form will be completed by the PTA Program Director prior to acceptance.